- Accelerated Bachelor’s Degree in Business Administration (ABBA)

 - financial aid is available for those who qualify

 There is space for 44 students in the cohort.
 As part of the cohort program, all your classes are prescheduled and your seat will be reserved.
 From start to finish, it will take 15 months to complete the program.

-The intended start date for the second cohort is January 2012.
+The intended start date for the fourth cohort is January 2014.

 Fees are tentatively set at $350 per unit.

 The degree is the same (Bachelor of Science in Business Administration) as the on-campus degree program.
 However, the ABBA program is considered a Special Option offered through the Division of Continuing and Global Education with an emphasis in general business.
 If your goal is to earn an option in any of the fields offered by the Craig School of Business, you might consider standard admission with a regular option.